rennydayo/ucsb-cs24-w18.github.io/_lab/lab00.md

 assigned: 2018-01-16 09:00:00.00-8
 due: 2018-01-22 23:59:00.00-8
 ---
-# Activities to complete prior to coming to the lab

-1. Check out your [mentor group](/info/mentor_groups/).
-In lab you and all your group members should meet with your mentor as soon as you reach the lab.
-Gather around your mentor for a short activity to get aquainted with your group

-2. Read the lab introduction (see next section)

-3. Complete step 1 of the lab (create a college of engineering account and a github account if you don't have one already, and sign up to be added to our github organization)

 # Introduction

 Your first lab for this week is an introduction to your mentor group and programming on CSIL and in the Computer Science (Phelps) lab.

-You will start with activities outside the lab (out in the lawns).
-The intended of those activities are:

-* Getting to know your peers and mentors (starting with their names)
-* Finding a potential programming partner who you will work with on subsequent labs (you don't have to make that decision until the end of the lab)

-You will then proceed to complete the rest of the lab.
 The intended outcomes are:

+* Getting to know your mentor and pair programming partner
 * Writing a simple C++ program
 * Learning about github's web interface
 * Getting setup